-This is a good time for me to admit that I don't respect social media.
+I don't respect social media.
 It has organized rebellions in Tunisia and Hong Kong, and caused people to lose their jobs, friends, and lives.
 It is manipulable from Russia to Wall Street; used to experiment and troll; and can be collected and follow you to the ends of the Earth.
 I don't want it to be an irreplaceable facet of my identity, and I think it's unwise to use it for anything important.
 Unsafe, unhealthy, unwise.

 As someone who spends my days and nights building software, I want to find something that won't become a vulnerability or cause someone to lash out at me for my identity.